bpesquet/artificial_metacognition/notes/decision_making/README.md

 ### Diffusion models

 When the evidence is continously sampled from a distribution in infinitesimal time steps, the process is termed **diffusion** with drift $v$.
-When $v$ is constant, this process is known as [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion) or Wiener diffusion process {cite}`goldNeuralBasisDecision2007`.
+When $v$ is constant, this process is known as [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion) or Wiener diffusion process [[Gold and Shadlen, 2007]](../../references/neuroscience/Gold2007.md).

 ![Diffusion model](images/diffusion_model.png)